TSchaefSE/Pizza-Shop-System/README.md

 # Pizza Shop System (Team Project)

-A JavaFX-based pizza shop application built as a collaborative academic project.
 This repository is preserved as a portfolio artifact, demonstrating backend logic, application state management, and interactive UI workflows in a multi-screen desktop application.

+This was my first large-scale, multi-screen application project and is included to illustrate early experience with backend logic, application state management, and system-level debugging.

 My contributions focused primarily on backend order processing, application state correctness, and dynamic UI integration (including complex UI workflows such as the pizza customization screen).

-This was my first large-scale, multi-screen application project and is preserved as a portfolio artifact to illustrate early experience with backend logic, application state management, and system-level debugging.

 ---